qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 The following custom attributes must be attached to an entry point function:

-- An attribute named `"entry_point"` identifying the function as the starting point of a quantum program
+- An attribute named `"entry_point"` identifying the function as the starting point of a quantum program.
 - An attribute named `"qir_profiles"` with the value `"base_profile"`
-  identifying the profile the entry point has been compiled for
+  identifying the profile the entry point has been compiled for.
-- An attribute named `"output_labeling_schema"` with an arbitrary string value that identifies the schema used by a [compiler frontend](https://en.wikipedia.org/wiki/Compiler#Front_end) that produced the IR to label the recorded output
-- An attribute named `"required_num_qubits"` indicating the number of qubits used by the entry point
+- An attribute named `"required_num_qubits"` indicating the number of qubits used by the entry point.
-- An attribute named `"required_num_results"` indicating the maximal number of measurement results that need to be stored while executing the entry point function
+- An attribute named `"required_num_results"` indicating the maximal number of measurement results that need to be stored while executing the entry point function.

 Optionally, additional attributes may be attached to the entry point.
 Any custom function attributes attached to an entry point should be reflected as metadata in the program output; this includes both mandatory and optional attributes but not parameter attributes or return value attributes.
-This in particular implies that the [labeling schema](#output-recording) used in the recorded output can be identified by looking at the metadata in the produced output.
-See the specification of the [output schemas](../output_schemas/) for more information about how metadata is represented in the output schema.

 Custom function attributes will show up as part of an [attribute group](https://releases.llvm.org/13.0.1/docs/LangRef.html#attrgrp) in the IR.